stefanprodan/WebApiThrottle/README.md

 ###Endpoint throttling based on IP

-If from the same IP, in same second, you'll make two calls to <code>api/values</code> the last call will get blocked.
+If, from the same IP, in the same second, you'll make two calls to <code>api/values</code>, the last call will get blocked.
-But if in the same second you'll call <code>api/values/1</code> too, the request will get throw because it's a different route.
+But if in the same second you call <code>api/values/1</code> too, the request will go through because it's a different route.

 ``` cs
 config.MessageHandlers.Add(new ThrottlingHandler()